Best HIV doctor in delhi

 HIV is the virus that’s passed from person to person.
 Over time, HIV destroys an important kind of the cell in your immune system (called CD4 cells or T cells) that helps protect you from infections.
 When you don’t have enough of these CD4 cells, your body can’t fight off infections the way it normally can.

 AIDS is the disease caused by the damage that HIV does to your immune system.
 You have AIDS when you get dangerous infections or have a super low number of CD4 cells.
 AIDS is the most serious stage of HIV, and it leads to death over time.
 Without treatment, it usually takes about 10 years for someone with HIV to develop AIDS.
-Treatment slows down the damage the virus causes and can help people stay healthy for several decades.
+Care and Management for HIV slows down the damage the virus causes and can help people stay healthy for several decades.

 How do you get HIV?
 HIV is carried in semen (cum), vaginal fluids, anal mucus, blood, and breast milk.
 The virus gets in your body through cuts or sores in your skin, and through mucous membranes (like the inside of the vagina, rectum, and opening of the penis).
 You can get HIV from: